fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 	move_and_slide()
 ```

 Add an instance of our player scene to the main scene we created earlier.
-We can run the scene now with F5 and the player will move with the arrow keys.
-Holding multiple directions should cancel each other out.
+Hit F5 and set "main.tscn" as the main scene.
+You can move the player with the arrow keys.
+Try moving diagonally or holding opposite directions at the same time.

 #### Sprite Direction

-Now we need to set the appropriate animation depending on the player's direction and start or stop the animation if the player is moving.
+Now we need to know what direction the player has moved last so we can play the correct animation later.

-We're going to create another getter function, this time for our `sprite_direction` variable.
-I am putting this right under `_get_input_direction`.
-We'll use a match statement that will take an orthogonal direction and set `sprite_direction` to a corresponding string before returning it.
+Create a new function named `_get_sprite_direction` under `_get_input_direction`.
+We'll use a match statement that will take an orthogonal direction and return it as a string in `sprite_direction`.

 ```gdscript
 func _get_sprite_direction():